CredentialCompassJump to FAQ

 1. 1.
 Meet Connecticut eligibility requirements for Marriage and Family Therapist licensure.

-4. 4.
-Submit your application to the Department of Public Health~Health Care Systems Branch~Practitioner Licensing & Investigations Section.
+5. 5.
+Submit the application to Department of Public Health~Health Care Systems Branch~Practitioner Licensing & Investigations Section and monitor board communications.

 Salary Insights in Connecticut